aimclub/blocksnet/README.rst

 calculate provisioning based on regulatory requirements, to obtain optimal requirements for master planning of territories.

-.. documentation-intro-end

-.. documentation-main-start
+.. description-end

-BlocksNet Features
+Features
 ------------------

+.. features-start

 BlocksNet — a library for modeling urban development scenarios (e.g. creating a master plan), supporting the following tools: